hbkworld/streaming-spec/axes.md

 }
 ~~~~

-- `implicitRule`: Type of implicit rule
+- `ruleType`: Type of implicit rule
+- `cpb`: Details for the rule of type cpb
+- `cpb/basesystem` : logarithm base
+- `cpb/firstband` : first band of the spectrum
+- `cpb/numberfractions` : Number of fractions per octave

 \pagebreak